On the nature of the missing mass of galaxy clusters in MOND: the view from gravitational lensing: Theory and Methods

 In the classical limit, for a large set of particles of mass $m_i$ moving in a gravitational field generated by the matter density distribution $\rho=\sum_i m_i \delta({\bf x} - {\bf x}_i)$, and described by the potential $\Phi$, we have the following action:

 and in the Newtonian limit of GR, $S_{\rm gravity} = -(1/8 \pi G) \int d^3x \, dt (\nabla \Phi)^2$.
 There is a wide variety of ways to modify this classical gravitational action to get a MOND-like behaviour at low accelerations \cite{BM84,Milgrom2010}, sometimes only on certain scales depending on the number of other dimensioned constants than acceleration involved or the number of fields involved \cite{Milgrom2023a,Milgrom2023b}.
 It is common nowadays to rely on the so--called ``quasi-linear MOND'' formulation.
 This formulation makes the non-linear character of the theory transparent through the introduction of $\Phi_{\rm{N}}$ as an auxiliary potential, and is particularly convenient to implement in numerical simulations \citep[e.g.][]{Lughausen,Renaud,Nagesh}.
-It is important to note here that the conclusions of the present study, assuming spherical symmetry for galaxy clusters, will be largely independent of that particular choice of theory, apart from the fact that only the MOND acceleration constant should play a role (and should remain a constant).
+It is important to note here that the conclusions of the present study, assuming spherical symmetry for galaxy clusters, will be largely independent of that particular choice of {\it theory}, apart from the fact that only the MOND acceleration constant should play a role (and should remain a constant).
 It might well not be the case in some recent relativistic formulations of MOND \citep[see, e.g.,][]{Durakovic}, but it is nevertheless the zeroth order expectation for any relativistic theory boiling down to MOND in the quasi-static weak field limit.
+The assumption of spherical symmetry, in and by itself, could slightly bias the results, since most known clusters are not strictly speaking spherically symmetric.
+In this sense, our analysis is not better (but also not worse) than those made within GR with such an assumption \citep[see, e.g., Ref.][for an assessment of the moderate effect of geometry on MOND predictions in the context of flat galaxy disks]{Famaey2012}.
+Let us also note that our main interest lies in the central parts of clusters where that approximation is reasonable at leading order, at least for clusters in equilibrium.

 For the sake of clarity, we briefly remind the basics of the quasi-linear MOND formulation below.
 The total action is, as usual, a sum of two parts -- the matter and the gravity part, respectively -- but now we have: